-Crochet designer Ann Mancini-Williams of www.glamour-4-you.com explains just what you need to know, and guides you step-by-step through the process of making her impressive argyle scarf.
+Crochet designer Ann Mancini-Williams explains just what you need to know, and guides you step-by-step through the process of making her impressive planned pooling argyle scarf.
 The hook size required may depend on the yarn you choose.
-With planned pooling, the tension was 15sts and 13 rows to 10x10cm.
+With this planned pooling argyle example, the tension was 15sts and 13 rows to 10x10cm.
 Once you’ve figured out tension and the colour sequence aspect, it’s chains and double crochet stitches all the way.
-This project is fantastic for developing your skills.
+This yarn pooling project is fantastic for developing your skills.

 Planned pooling suggested yarns

 Planned pooling requires very particular kinds of variegated yarn, so here’s a few popular choices for planned pooling crochet.

 Bernat Softee Chunky Ombre in shades Dad’s Scarf and Shadow.

 Caron Simply Soft Camo in shades Red Camo and Woodland Camo.

 Lion Brand Vanna’s Choice Multi in Charcoal Print.

 Red Heart Super Saving Pooling in Carnival Pooling.